 On September 29, 2018, through its Taicang subsidiary ("TC Subsidiary"), the Company entered into a 700.0 million yuan loan agreement with China Construction Bank Corporation ("the China DC Loan") to finance the construction of the Company's distribution center in China.
 Interest is paid quarterly.
 The interest rate floats and is calculated at a reference rate provided by the People's Bank of China.
-The interest rate at December 31, 2021 was 4.15% and may increase or decrease over the life of the loan, and will be evaluated every 12 months.
+The interest rate at December 31, 2022 was 4.00% and may increase or decrease over the life of the loan, and is evaluated every 12 months.
 Beginning in 2021, the principal of the loan is repaid in semi-annual installments of variable amounts.
 The China DC Loan contains customary affirmative and negative covenants for secured credit facilities of this type.
 The China DC Loan matures on September 28, 2023.
 The obligations of the TC Subsidiary under the China DC Loan are jointly and severally guaranteed by the Company's China joint venture.
-As of December 31, 2021, the outstanding balance under this loan included approximately \$28.2 million classified as current borrowings in the Company's consolidated balance sheets.
+As of December 31, 2022 and 2021, the outstanding balance under this loan included approximately \$41.3 million and \$28.2 million classified as current borrowings in the Company's consolidated balance sheets.